 Feeding a sugar glider isn’t easy.
 In fact, they’re among the hardest pets to feed.
-These exotic animals need a diet that’s well balanced to stay healthy and that’s not always easy to do.
+These exotic animals need a diet that’s well balanced to stay healthy and providing them with it is not always easy to do.

 Today I want to take a look at whether or not sugar gliders can eat broccoli.
 I’m sure you’ve pondered about this question yourself.
 I know I have, and it wasn’t easy to find a satisfying answer so I did some research and I will share my findings with you here today.

-To get all the information you need to properly add broccoli to your glider’s diet I recommend reading the whole post.
-It’s not all that long and gives you all the info you need.
+To get all the information you need to properly add broccoli to your glider’s diet, keep reading and I’ll tell you everything you need to know.

 Taking a closer look at broccoli